riverbed/steelscript/README.md

 - LICENSE: Riverbed Technology copyright, terms and conditions based on MIT
 - CHANGELOG: Simple text file tracking major changes
 - /docs: Documentation using reStructured Text (rst) file format.
-- /examples: Python scripts samples showing how to use the module
+- /examples: Python scripts samples showing how to use the module (only .py files)
 - /steelscript: The actual code, written in Python (Python 3).
 - /tests: Test plans and unit test.
 Can be organized in subfolders.
 Test plan are ideally documented and easy to run scripts but can be anything defining a test plan (script, text, ...), for example a Python script based on pytest.
 - setup.py: Python setup file containing meta descriptions and requirements.
 Based on setuptools, distutils and pytest.
 Should NOT contain unit test (use Tox and put unit test inside /tests folder instead)